What to wear to a Broadway show

 What can I wear to a Broadway show?

-If going to the theatre is a special occasion rather than a regular occurrence, you may want to dress up in a formal outfit and shoes.
-Overall, it's best to be in an outfit you feel comfortable in, though — you don't want to spend a few hours sitting down with blistered feet.
+• If going to the theatre is a special occasion rather than a regular occurrence, you may want to dress up in a formal outfit, like a dress or suit.

 Are costumes allowed at the theatre?

 Wearing a costume to the theatre is generally acceptable, and some shows are known for attracting fans that arrive in outfits inspired by Broadway characters.
-Six audiences have turned up to the Brooks Atkinson Theatre in "royal" clothing similar to Henry VIII's wives.
-Some shows have even run costume contests, including Beetlejuice and the most recent revival of Once On This Island, so it is encouraged.
+Potterheads often turn up to Harry Potter and the Cursed Child in wizard robes, and Six fans have turned up to the Lena Horne Theatre in "royal" clothing similar to Henry VIII's wives.
+Some shows even run costume contests on select nights!

-That said, don't wear an extravagant outfit that looks like it should belong on the stage rather than in the audience.
-It's off-putting for theatregoers around you to peer over feathers, sequins, and a tall headdress — not to mention the actors that can likely see a loud outfit from the stage.
+That said, don't wear an extravagant outfit that looks like it should belong on the stage.
+Feathers, sequins, or tall headpieces may distract other audience members — not to mention the actors!

 Even without a dress code, you want to make sure your theatre outfit is comfortable and sensible.
 Here are some tips for what to wear and what to avoid no matter what your style.